My finances, my projects, my life

 Borrowing a bike is a breeze.
 Simply pick the plan that best suits your usage pattern: daily (with a subscription), short-term tickets (no commitment) and even business.

-Each bike was recently fitted with an electrical motor with a range of 30 to 40 kilometres.
+Each bike is fitted with an electrical motor with a range of 30 to 40 kilometres.

-Each bike was recently fitted with an electrical motor with a range of 30 to 40 kilometres.
+Each bike is fitted with an electrical motor with a range of 30 to 40 kilometres.
 It’s perfect if you run out of steam or need to get up a hill.
-The new bikes are also lighter, more comfortable and offer three gears – and of course, the saddle is adjustable.
+The bikes are light, comfortable and offer three gears – and of course, the saddle is adjustable.

 The funicular railway

-There are no ski slopes in Luxembourg just yet, but a funicular railway has operated in the capital since 10 December 2017.
-You can now travel “by air” up to the Kirchberg plateau from the Pfaffenthal-Kirchberg station.
+There are no ski slopes in Luxembourg just yet, but a funicular railway has operated in the capital since December 2017.
+You can travel “by air” up to the Kirchberg plateau from the Pfaffenthal-Kirchberg station.
 You can climb 38 metres on one of two 200-metre lines in one minute flat.
 That’s a considerable time saving for people travelling to this bustling district of the capital.
-Some 6,000 people are now estimated to use the funicular every day.
+More than 7,000 people are now estimated to use the funicular every weekday.

 When you arrive on the funicular, it’s easy to continue your journey from the Rout Bréck – Pafendall tram stop.